hantsy/spring-reactive-sample/README.md

 Spring Boot starter `spring-boot-starter-webflux` will handle the `spring-webflux` related dependencies  and enable webflux support automatically.

-Compare the former vanilla version,
+Compare to the former vanilla version,

 1. No need explicit `WebConfig`, Spring Boot configures it automatically.
-2. The former bootstraping class or `ApplicationInitializer` is no use now, the Spring Boot's `@SpringBootApplication` annotated class hands over the application bootstrap.
+2. The former bootstraping class or `ApplicationInitializer` is no use now, the Spring Boot built-in `@SpringBootApplication` annotated class hands over the application bootstrap.

 ```java
 @SpringBootApplication